MdSaddamKazmi/CAP/README.md

-clone the repo and switch to branch : draft_enabled
+clone the repo and switch to branch : custom_handler

 * use "cd Project_Student_Details" to go inside the folder

-* open annotation file app/project1/annotations.cds
+* create a file inside srv folder with naming convention as namespace-service.js  // here the file name is StudentDetails-service.js

-* add the annotation to make the entities draft enabled //  odata.dearft.enabled
+* Add the code to update email as firstname + last name + @gmail.com if email field is left blank while creating student record

-* use command "cds deploy --to sqlite:student.db" to deploy changes to sqlite db
+* Add the code to increase the strength of school by 1 once the student record is added for that school

-* Once you do this , use cds watch command and open the UI to check if "Create" button got enabled
+* use command "cds watch".Check the schoolstrength of a school record.

-* Click on "create" button and fill the values but do not save it.
-Go back to the main page of UI and you will see that the draft record is getting displayed in the list.
+* create a record of student and then check the record of school .
+It should have increased by 1